-", the walls are all solid.
-In Frenzy, some of the walls of the maze are composed of 'dots' which can be shot.
-This opens up strategies such as blasting a hole in the side of a room to escape when in trouble.
-The solid walls, on the other hand, now reflect shots.
-You can trick robots into killing themselves by standing on the opposite side of a reflective wall and letting them shoot themselves.
-The only wall that simply absorbs shots harmlessly as in the original is the closed door that appears behind you when you enter a new room.
+" is that walls are no longer electrified and deadly to the touch.
+Some walls are composed of dots that can be shot, this opens up strategies such as blasting a hole in the side of a room through which to escape when in trouble.
+Solid white walls are indestructible and now reflect shots.
+As such, players can trick robots into killing themselves by standing on the opposite side of a reflective wall and letting them shoot themselves.
+However, players can also be killed by their own shots.

 Each forth room features interactive, decorative elements that drastically effect how the room is played.
 The elements and order in which they appear are:

 If the player kills Evil Otto, not only does he immediately re-spawn as usual, but the Big Otto sends four additional Ottos into play, all moving at top speed.